VyperGroup/aero/src/BareClientMixins/middleware/docs/Proposal for a new proxy extension system for proxy middleware.md

-# Proposal for a new proxy extension system for Middleware
+# Proposal for a new proxy extension system for proxy middleware

 As it stands, the only way to extend API interceptors or extend rewriters in your proxy (extend proxy functionality or create new functionality) right now is to inject your own sandboxers into the response body.
 This is obviously tedious and should be avoided.
 Here is my new proposal.